ga4gh/vrs/schema/vrs/def/CopyNumberChange.rst

+.. warning:: This data class is at a **draft** maturity level and may change
+    significantly in future releases.
+Maturity levels are described in the :ref:`maturity-model`.

 **Computational Definition**

 An assessment of the copy number of a :ref:`Location` or a :ref:`Gene` within a system (e.g. genome, cell, etc.) relative to a baseline ploidy.